sonukumar77/hubilo/README.md

 # App SideDrawer

 - Welcome to the SideDrawer App!
-This NextJs,React application allows users to see SideDrawer Effect in the App as well as listing item,search,multi-select etc.
+This NextJs,React application allows users to see SideDrawer Effect Open/Close in the App as well as listing,search,multi-select items etc.

 ## Table of Contents